Agaile-com/cap-engine-lite-ce/README.md

+# CAP - Empowering Enterprise AI Transformation with Open Source
+This repository is part of CAP - a platform for building and deploying AI applications.
+It is built with LangGraph and Model Context Protocol (MCP).
+Find more about CAP at [https://cap.agaile.ai](https://cap.agaile.ai).

-# CAP Engine Lite Community Edition
+## CAP Engine Lite Community Edition

 CAP Engine Lite CE is a lightweight version of the Core AI Platform (CAP) Engine, designed for personal and research use.
 It provides essential AI agent orchestration capabilities using LangGraph, optimized for deployment on the Langsmith Platform.